Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

     ```

 <a name="get"></a>
-## Getting Information
+## Get information

-To obtain the current STT state, the list of supported languages, and the current language:
+To obtain the current STT state, the list of supported languages, and the current language.
+Follow these steps:

 -   Retrieve the current STT state by using the `CurrentState` property of the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.

-    The STT state is changed by various STT methods, and it is applied as a precondition for each method.
+    The STT state is changed by various STT methods, and it is applied as a precondition for each method:

     ```csharp
     void GetState()